 - Kids Friendly: No, official Tribe rules says that bringing young children is NOT recommended

 - Permit Required: Yes, check how to Get a Havasu Falls Permit.
 Permits for Havasu Falls are available from February through November.

 - Trip/travel insurance: Highly recommended, there are no public health facilities in the village; in the event of an injury, it may take many hours to get treatment or be transported out of the canyon, so check our choice of travel insurance

-- Trail Condition: Well maintained trail.
+- Trail Condition to Havasu Falls: Well-maintained trail.
 Well marked and easy to follow.

 - Flood Warning: Be on high alert for flash floods, especially during monsoon season.